Chemafiz/My-Portfolio/digits recognition/README.md

 Done:
 - trained model and simple evaluation
 - a small program to recognize the numbers entered by the user in real time

-Work in progress:
-- training the model with "more advanced" algorithms (random forest, AdaBoost, XGBoost, stacking)

-In the future:
-- training the model with the artificial neural networks (I have to learn it :) )

 Example of running program: